RahibAly/rhasnainanwar.github.io/_posts/2017-09-02-selection-sort.md

 ### Example
 In this example, I'll be sorting data in ascending order.
 For this, I'll select the smallest value and move it to the front of the subset. <br />
 Alternatively, one can select the largest value and move it to the **back** of the subset.
 In this case, the list will be sorted from right.
-Ultimately, both methods yield the same result.
+Ultimately, both methods yield the same result. <br />

 "|"
 : Separates the sorted part (on left) and unsorted part (on right)